 The Listening Festival became the focus of our fundraising campaign and was instrumental in helping us replace the income we lost.
 This income was vital to cover our overheads and allow us to continue and our website re-development.
 We recently received some very helpful income from the Arts Council Recovery Fund which is vital to keep us going whilst we develop our online offer further and until we can once again run live and in-person events.

 The Festival is run by our “Tiny Team” of very hard–working people, who all get excited about books!

 Cathy Moore – Founding Director

 Angela Martin – Fundraising & Marketing Manager

 Holly Knox – Intern (part-time)

 Sabine Edwards – Children’s Programmer

 Tom Robbins – Digital Producer

 The Festival is greatly enriched by the generosity and brilliance of our talented and esteemed Honorary Patrons.

-We are so very grateful for their investment and belief in us.
+We are so very grateful for their investment, support and belief in us.